This tree is typically 60-80' tall at maturity, forming a straight

 flower is partially hidden by a 3-lobed bract.
 The female flowers are

-produced in short greenish spikes (about 1/3" long) at the tips of
+produced in short greenish spikes (about 1/3" or 8 mm. long) at the

 young shoots; there is typically 2-3 female flowers per spike.